Summary of key points

 Origin and Varieties

-The mango is renowned for its delightful sweetness and juicy, tropical flavor.
+The mango is well-known for its pleasant sweetness and juicy, tropical flavor.

 It has been around for thousands of years, having originated in Southeast Asia.